Adibhatt95/Opiate-Prediction-MachineLeanrning-ECE/README.md

 <b style="color:orange">Target Variable:</b> Opioid Prescriber or not?

 <b style="color:purple">Impact:</b> Model is able to predict prescriber with opioid prescription and
 individual chemicals and features of high importance causing opioid addiction.
+This can greatly reduce deaths due to drug addictions and can also improve awareness of the causes of drug addictions and can facilitate better prescriptions techniques during drug presriptions.
+The PCA analysis reveals the most about the most interesting findings through PCA to exemplify the above.